8bitprodigy/nerc/README.md

 # nerc

-Web anti-framework in Nim.
+Anti-web anti-framework in Nim.

 ## Rationale

-Too many web frameworks are written in slow, heavy, bloated interpreted languages, so this is an *anti*-framework written in a fast, lightweight, and *nim*ble compiled language.
+Too many web frameworks are written in slow, heavy, bloated interpreted languages, reflective of most of web technologies, so this is an *anti*-web *anti*-framework written in a fast, lightweight, and *nim*ble compiled language.

 ## Function